Which tampons are safe, in 2025? 6 brands who’ve come out as lead and glyphosate-free

 “This is exactly why Tara & Susan launched Here We Flo, to create period care that is better to our bodies and the planet.
 Our tampons only use 100% organic cotton, certified by the Global Organic Textile Standard and grown without the application of chemical pesticides and chemical herbicides (like glyphosates).”

 FLO also donates 5% of profits to support people and communities with periods who need it most.
+For more on lead specifics, read their response to the recent heavy metals in tampons study.

 View this post on Instagram